MetaMask/metamask-docs/snaps/how-to/use-keyring-api.md

 ### listRequests

-Lists all requests submitted to the snap.
+Lists all requests submitted to the Snap.

 ```ts
 let requests = await client.listRequests();